swicg/potential-wg-charters/stage-process.md

 ## Stage 0: Exploration

 The purpose of Stage 0 proposals is to allow anyone to raise and explore the Problem Space without asking for permission.

   * What's needed from individuals?
     * [ ] Typically, a detailed (but IP-safe, high-level) issue describing a user story or problem
-        * Optionally, a personal repo, a blog post with examples, a mock-up, etc.
+        * Minimally, a personal repo, a blog post with examples, a mock-up, etc.
+        * Maximally, an end-to-end prototype worked on in community venues
   * Who is involved?
-    * CG meeting time should be minimally requested except in the form of "announcements"
+    * CG meeting time should be minimally requested except in the form of "announcements" about progress at this stage
     * CG Mailing List is an appropriate place for high-level or user-story discussion.
     * It is also recommended that community venues like [SocialHub](https://socialhub.activitypub.rocks/), [Indieweb.org Brainstorming](https://indieweb.org/wiki#Brainstorming), [Fediverse Ideas](https://codeberg.org/fediverse/fediverse-ideas/), or the social web itself be used to gather more input and to poll interest.
-    * Descriptive specifications of a prototype (whether as a drafting exercise or as an invitation to prototype interoperability) can be hosted on git forges, including community venues like [the Fediverse Enhancement Proposals](https://codeberg.org/fediverse/fep/)
+    * Descriptive specifications of a prototype (whether as a drafting exercise or as an invitation to prototype interoperability) can be hosted on git forges, including community venues like [the Fediverse Enhancement Proposals](https://codeberg.org/fediverse/fep/).
+      * The CG may request this kind of preliminary community and implementer feedback according to the pre-existing [3-stage Standardization Process Proposal], particularly for extensions to the protocol's required Vocabularies (see the [ActivityPub/ActivityStreams-specific Vocabulary Extension Policy])
+      * Other [Social Web Protocols] may also ask for implementer feedback at this stage
   * What's the optimal outcome?
     * Objective, open description of a problem or user story [set] that is within scope of the CG
+    * IP Safety of work done outside the CG (best insured by keeping discussions and prototyping high-level and application-specific, and postponing considerations of protocol engineering and efficiency)
     * A champion to gather and synthesis feedback, from outside the CG and to coordinate with the CG for review and future stages of work

 ## Stage 1: Incubation (Community and/or Community Group)